 This chart is most useful for answering a narrow question: Is this stock trading high, low, or normal relative to its own history?
 It works best alongside growth, profitability, and forward-looking business analysis, because a stock can deserve a higher or lower regime if its business quality has changed.

-Currently, BSRR's PE ratio is above its 3 and 5-year historical averages, but it is lower than the 10-year average.
+Currently, BSRR's PE ratio is above its 3, 5 and 10-year historical averages.

-BSRR's PE ratio is below its peer stocks EWBC and CATY.
-Sierra Bancorp's current PE ratio of 10.92 is less than the average of its peers, which is 12.06.
+BSRR's PE ratio is less than its peer stocks EWBC and CATY, but it is above OVLY's.
+Sierra Bancorp's current PE ratio of 12.0 is less than the average of its peers, which is 13.44.

 | Stock name | PE ratio | Market cap |